Ben Parkinson (British Army soldier): Recovery

 Parkinson was told he would never walk or talk as a result of his injuries, but he has repeatedly defied his doctors' expectations.

 In June 2012, he successfully carried the Olympic flame through his home town of Doncaster and was cheered on by thousands of wellwishers as he walked on prosthetic legs.

 In 2015 he underwent hyperbaric oxygen therapy at a clinic in Scotland to try to repair his brain damage.

 Charity work

-Parkinson is a patron for the veterans' charity Pilgrim Bandits and regularly takes part in their fundraising events and expeditions including parachute jumps, cycle rides, kayaking and arctic treks.
+Parkinson is a patron for the veteran's charity Pilgrim Bandits and regularly takes part in their fundraising events and expeditions, including parachute jumps, cycle rides, kayaking and arctic treks.

+He is an ambassador for the Curtis Palmer Program Charity, which supports military veterans and serves and retired police officers and staff.
+He regularly takes part in their fundraising events and sometimes extreme expeditions.
+He has recently become the first double amputee to cross the hardangervidda on an expedition with the charity, retracing the route of the "Heroes of Telemark."

-He volunteers as a Poppy Seller in Doncaster to raise money for the Royal British Legion and also supports Help For Heroes.
+He volunteers as a remembrance poppy seller in Doncaster to raise money for the Royal British Legion and also supports Help for Heroes.

 Author

-In 2021 Parkinson released an autobiography Losing the Battle, Winning the War: How we can all defy the odds we're given.
-It was described as a "reflection of what heroism really means".
+In 2021, Parkinson released an autobiography Losing the Battle, Winning the War: How we can all defy the odds we're given.
+It was described as a "reflection of what heroism really means."